Alwyn Court: Early years

-Modifications
+Mid-20th century modifications

 By the mid-1930s, the city's architectural and social landscape had changed, and the Alwyn Court was no longer in a desirable part of town.
 Only about a quarter of the apartments were occupied, and the owners were unable to pay the mortgage.
+As tenants moved out, the owners had difficulties renting out the remaining apartments.
 Consequently, the building was placed for sale at a foreclosure auction in 1936, during the Great Depression.
 Christopher Gray of The New York Times, writing in 1997, stated that the building's telephone directory in 1936 only listed six tenants.
-The Drydock Savings Bank, the new owner, subsequently ordered the eviction of the last tenants.
+The Drydock Savings Bank spent $900,000 to acquire the Alwyn Court; at the time, the building's taxes amounted to $30,000 per year.
+The bank ordered the eviction of the last tenants.
+With the Great Depression ongoing, it was no longer feasible for the building to retain such large apartments.

-The Drydock Savings Bank decided to remodel the interiors in 1938.
-The redesign was conducted by the Ellinger Construction Corporation and overseen by Louis S. Weeks, with a budget of $500,000.
-Only the exterior and the floor arches remained from the original design, while the original 22 apartments were split into 75 units.
-The redesign was necessitated by updated building codes, which made a mere alteration impractical, but because the superstructure was relatively intact, the owner decided not to demolish the building.
+The Drydock Savings Bank decided to remodel the interiors in 1938, with a budget of $500,000.
+The renovation was designed by Louis S. Weeks and carried out by Ellinger Construction Corporation.
+Edgar Ellinger of the Ellinger Construction Corporation suggested demolishing the interiors while retaining the facade ornament.
+As such, the exterior and the floor arches were retained, while the original 22 apartments were split into 75 units.
+The redesign was necessitated by updated building codes, which made a mere alteration impractical, but because the superstructure was relatively sound, the owner decided not to demolish the building.
 Interior decorator Dorothy Draper oversaw the remodeling, which included a redecorated lobby and redesigned public corridors.
-The cornice and balustrade atop the building were also taken apart, likely during this time.
+The main entrance had to be relocated as well.
+The cornice and balustrade atop the building were also taken apart, and the rooftop units, once used by servants, became penthouse apartments.

 Two-thirds of the 75 newly subdivided apartments were rented by August 1938, and all apartments had been rented by the following October.

-The units remained fully occupied through the early 1940s.
+The building earn about $137,000 a year in rental income at the time, The units remained fully occupied through the early 1940s.
 The Alwyn Court's success was attributed to the fact that the rooms were typically larger than in other apartment buildings, and most tenants did not require the large 14-room spaces of the original design.
 The New York City Landmarks Preservation Commission designated the Alwyn Court as a New York City landmark on June 7, 1966, and the building was added to the National Register of Historic Places on December 26, 1979.
+By the 1970s, the building had again become dilapidated, and rent control regulations made it difficult for the building to turn a profit.